spicybung/DemonFF/README.md

 ## Introduction

 DemonFF is a neat little fork of DragonFF made to further enhance your workflow for working with Renderware files, and more.
-Whether you're working with GTA game assets - or it happens to be another Renderware game, DemonFF simplifies the process of importing and exporting many RW types such as DFF files, as well as .IFP animation, and map editing(IPL/IDE/PWN/LUA).
+Whether you're working with GTA game assets - or it happens to be another Renderware game, DemonFF simplifies the process of importing and exporting many RW types such as .DFF files, as well as .IFP animation, and map editing(.IPL/.IDE/.PWN/.LUA).

 ## Features

-- **Renderware Compatibility**: DemonFF is planned to work with all Renderware DFF files, offering support for various versions and features.
+- **Renderware Compatibility**: DemonFF is planned to work with all Renderware .DFF files, offering support for various versions and features.

-- **Collision Editing**: Streamline collision model editing whether your workload is large or small, as well as importing and exporting.
+- **Collision Editing**: Streamline collision model editing whether your workload is large or small; singularly, or mass import & export .COL's(.COL libraries soon).

 - **Animation Editing**: Import & export .IFP animation files - modify them or craft your own animations.

-- **Map Editing**: Easily import your IPL & IDE's - create & export your own maps for singleplayer and/or SAMP/open.mp.
+- **Map Editing**: Easily import your .IPL & .IDE's - create & export your own maps for singleplayer and/or SAMP/open.mp.

 - **Rockstar Section IDs**: DemonFF supports Rockstar's Renderware section IDs, allowing you to work with R* Renderware files seamlessly.

 - **SAMP/open.mp Compatibility**: DemonFF is designed for compatibility with San Andreas Multiplayer (SA-MP) as well as open.mp, and comes with Pawn(.pwn) features.

-- **MTA Compatibility**: DemonFF is planned to support LUA scripts for Multi Theft Auto, allowing ease during map creation(SOON...).
+- **MTA Compatibility**: DemonFF is planned to support .LUA scripts for Multi Theft Auto, allowing ease during map creation(SOON...).

 ## Getting Started